dsaunders11/nbaStats/README.md

 First install the necessary dependencies...

-- numpy, pandas, requests, json, time, datetime, sklearn
+- numpy, pandas, requests, json, time, datetime, sklearn, streamlit

 Clone the repository and install it using...